-ECON 101 Introduction to Economics (3) Survey of economic concepts and systems, including both micro- and macroeconomics.
+ECON 101 Introduction to Economics (3) Survey of economic concepts and systems, including both micro- and macro- economics.
 Students examine the American economic system while exploring the impact of the international market.
 Topics include markets and competition, price, supply and demand, aggregate performance, fiscal policy, and international trade and finance.
 This course is not open to business majors.

 ECON 120 Microeconomics (3) Examines the concepts, principles, and business practices of market systems, demand and supply economics, market equilibrium, product and resource demands, consumer behavior, forms of competition, governmental policies, market failure and international economics.
-Prerequisite: MATH 102 or higher.